Soulseek

 Soulseek is a peer-to-peer (P2P) file-sharing network and application.
-The term Soulseek might refer to (1) one of the two networks, or (2) one of the three official user client interfaces.
-Soulseek is used mostly to exchange music, although users are able to share a variety of files.
-Soulseek was created by Nir Arbel, an Israeli programmer from Safed.

-Historically, there have been two independent networks under the Soulseek name, both ran by the same management.
-The older one is accessed by Soulseek client 156; the newer network accessed by Soulseek client 157 (Windows only) or SoulseekQt (Microsoft Windows, macOS, or Linux platforms).
-The network accessed by client 156 has since been shut down, as usage had dropped nearly to zero.

-New developments are solely on the SoulseekQt client interface.
-Work on Client 157 (Windows only) stopped in 2008.
-SoulseekQt has somewhat different functionality compared to the 157 client interface.
+It is known mostly for the exchange of music.

+The current Soulseek network, hosted on the client SoulseekQt, is the second to have been in operation; the older network, used up to version 156 of the client, was shut down after significant user inactivity.
+Version 157 of the client was the last for Microsoft Windows only, and work on it ceased in 2008.
+SoulseekQt is available for Windows, macOS, and Linux, with it having different functionality compared to the 157 client interface.

 Key features

 Content

 As a peer to peer (P2P) file sharing program, the accessible content is determined by the users of the Soulseek client, and what files they choose to share.
 The network has historically had a diverse mix of music, including underground and independent artists, unreleased music, such as demos and mixtapes, bootlegs, live tracks, and live DJ sets, but releases from major and independent labels can also be found.

+Soulseek does not support multi-source downloading or torrent-style "swarming" like other post-Napster clients, and must fetch a requested file from a single source linearly.
+All Soulseek clients contain a ban feature whereby selected users may be banned from requesting files.
+This is in response to users who might be free-riding (i.e. taking files from others without sharing any files themselves) or who might be causing a nuisance for other reasons, such as a personal argument through the chat facilities or just taking up a user's bandwidth by downloading too many files, or simply on the whim of the banning user.
+Users with download privileges can still be banned.

-Central server
+Central server and search engine

 Soulseek depends on a pair of central servers.
 One server supports the original client and network Version 156, with the other supporting the newer network (functioning with clients 157 and Qt).
 While these central servers are key to coordinating searches and hosting chat rooms, they do not actually play a part in the transfer of files between users, which takes place directly between the users concerned.
 (See Single Source Downloads below).